Feel Ramadan- 3) As Sweet as ripen fruits

 Many times, the vices dressed in the suits of virtues allure us.
-Virtues and vices can not take the same road- they are two extremes.
+Virtues and vices cannot take the same road- they are two extremes.
 One road is very beautiful.
 It has the glamour to lure our hearts.
 There are sights which would pour in coolness to our eyes.
-However, if we fall in the trap of that daunting beauty, we would end up in desperation.
-The way of truth, al though it is not so appealing at first, the end would be marvelous.
+However, if we fall into the trap of that daunting beauty, we would end up in desperation.
+The way of truth, although it is not so appealing at first, the end would be marvelous.
 If we go through a beautiful road reaching our neighbours’ house, it won’t take us to our house.

 Abstaining from sins is much difficult than doing virtues.
-We have experienced that we would require to put in more self control and endurance to refrain from any sins.
+We have experienced that we would require to put in more self-control and endurance to refrain from any sin.
 That is why some, though, they refrain from eating and drinking while fasting, fail to refrain from futile talks and sights.

-We need ten times imaan in our hearts to refrain from sins than what we require to indulge in virtues.
+We need many times imaan in our hearts to refrain from sins than what we require to indulge in virtues.

 How to differentiate between right and wrong is a very old riddle.
 In fact, noble Qur’an is the perfect solution to this perplexing riddle.